WOMEN, INFANTS, AND CHILDREN (WIC) PROGRAM:

 Referrals to Health and Social Services:

 An added benefit of the WIC Program is screening for other health concerns and referrals to other appropriate health and social services.
 Our staff help to guide participants to other local resources based on need.
-Our Oneida Community Resource guide is included here for reference.
+View our Oneida Community Resource Guide for more information.

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, religious creed, disability, age, political beliefs, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.